robertdavidgraham/masscan/README.md

 compatible options.
 In addition, "invisible" options compatible with `nmap` are also set for you: `-sS -Pn -n --randomize-hosts --send-eth`.
 Likewise, the format of the XML file is inspired by `nmap`.
-There are, of course, a lot of minor differences, because the *asynchronous* nature of the program leads to a fundamentally different approach to the problem.
+There are, of course, a lot of differences, because the *asynchronous* nature of the program leads to a fundamentally different approach to the problem.

 The above command-line is a bit cumbersome.
 Instead of putting everything